-In 2020, students graduated with an average of $24,150 in student loans for each student with debt.
+Students in the class of 2022 who had taken out student loans graduated with an average of $24,150 of debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Kentucky Wesleyan College seems like a school you want to apply to, click the heart button to save it to your college list.

 Choose one of the options below to learn more about Kentucky Wesleyan College:

 Then use the college admissions predictor to calculate your chances of getting admitted to some of the schools in the U.S.

 Kentucky Wesleyan College is located in the suburban setting of Owensboro, KY.